 Workout for MMA

-I am going to show you a fool proof circuit for developing a strong core while incorporating MMA specific movements.
+I am going to show you a foolproof circuit for developing a strong core while incorporating MMA specific movements.
 You can do this workout routine almost anywhere, as long as you have a TRX suspension training band (or equivalent), a set of dumbbells, and some kettlebells.
-In the absence of kettlebells, you may substitute with a dumbbell of appropriate weight.
+In the absence of kettlebells, you may substitute with a dumbbell of the appropriate weight.

 - This workout will be done in a circuit fashion, meaning that there is little to no rest in between exercises.